 Wagyu Selection $Indexes

-The Australian Wagyu Association has implemented four world-leading Selection $Indexes - a significant step forward for Wagyu breeders to achieve faster rates of genetic gain and selection for profitability in Wagyu.
+The Australian Wagyu Association has three world-leading Selection $Indexes - a significant step forward for Wagyu breeders to achieve faster rates of genetic gain and selection for profitability in Wagyu.

 AWA Selection Indexes:

-The Australian Wagyu Association (AWA) is implementing changes to its Selection Indexes as follows:
+The Australian Wagyu Association (AWA) has implemented changes to its Selection Indexes as follows:

 1. AbacusBio have calculated new parameter for Fullblood Wagyu Selection Indexes; leading to an